Cwm Bach

 What's new in the valley?

-• I've also pre-ordered the Heljan 117 DMU, which I'm still deciding whether or not to convert to a 116 and paint in 1970s white and blue stripe livery.
+• January 2026: I've managed to get hold of a 2-car Heljan Class 117 DMU in Network SouthEast livery.
+I'm still deciding whether or not to get a three car as well to convert to a 116 and paint in 1970s white and blue stripe livery.

 Events calendar